aDgors/Scavengers-Hand/README.md

-# Adventurers Hand
+# Scavenger's Hand
- The first card game from a passionate team of people: Experience the thrill of a roguelike card game where every action is determined by the draw of a card.
+ The first card game from a team of passionate people: Experience the thrill of a roguelike card game where every action is determined by the draw of a card.
 Stay tuned for more details as the lore unfolds!

 # Change log